Peaches (Kai song): Composition

-Music video
+Music video and promotion

 The music video, which was directed by Kim Ki-hyun, was released alongside the song by SM Entertainment on November 30.
 Blending traditional and modern elements from various cultures, the music video paints Kai "as a celestial immortal from folktales, wandering an Eden-like paradise and plucking peaches from the trees around him", with some "smooth and graceful" choreography scenes.